 Scroll down for some information regarding current, active clubs!
 At the bottom on this page, you can see information about how to start your own club!

-The mission of the Computer Club is to investigate topics and activities related to all areas of computing..
+The purpose of the club is to Investigate topics and activities related to all areas of computing.
+Promote computing on campus and in the community and to exchange ideas.

-The purpose of this club is to ensure every student is informed about possibilities and opportunities that a career in the engineering field can offer.
-Critical thinking, leadership, and teamwork are also promoted.
-Meets every other Friday at Noon in JH.
+The purpose of this club is to ensure that every student in our area is informed on the possibilities and opportunities that a career in the engineering field can offer.
+Promote valuable skills used in engineering such as critical thinking, leadership, and teamwork.

 Adviser: Clay Baumgartner

-The purpose of this club is to explore and experience the geolgoy of the Pacific Northwest and beyond; introduce it to others; and to raise awareness of ongoing geologic hazards.
-Meets every Wednesday at 3pm in HNSC.
+The purpose of this club is to explore and experience the geology of the Pacific Northwest and beyond while introducing it to those without prior experience; to raise awareness concerning ongoing geological hazards in the surrounding vicinity.

 Mainstream Student Newspaper